 The heart of Dr. William A. Albrecht’s research is this.
-Optimum fertility results from balancing Calcium, Magnesium, Phosphorous, Potassium, Sodium, and Sulfur in proper quantities and ratios to each other.
+Optimum fertility results from balancing Calcium, Magnesium, Phosphorous, Potassium, Sodium, and Sulfur in proper quantities and percentages.
 These are the primary nutrient minerals.
 The secondary nutrient minerals are Boron, Copper, Iron, Manganese, and Zinc.
 These are secondary not in their importance but in the quantities required.
 They are synergists, mobilizers, and activators in the utilization of the primary minerals as well as having their own importance as nutrients.

 We know more today about the importance of micro (trace) minerals and their relationship to soil, plant, human, and animal health.
 Look on the label of any multiple vitamin product and you will see the inclusion of the micro elements Chromium, Molybdenum, Selenium, Silicon, and Vanadium among others.
 We know these are very important to plant, animal, and human health.
 However, they are needed in minute quantities.
 Selenium for example, is essential for immune system function.
 Molybdenum is a catalyst for all known Nitrogen-fixing bacteria.
 Without trace amounts of Molybdenum there would be no Nitrogen fixation in the soil.